-What is SoC (System on a Chip) or Chipset?
+What is SoC or System on a Chip or Chipset?

 With the evolution of cell phones into full-fledged handheld computers, manufacturers had to think of new ways to cram all the essential components of a PC into the tiniest space possible.
 Hence, the birth of System on a Chip, or SoC.
 It is the chip determining your device’s performance, and the kind of hardware it will support: the camera, display resolution, USB 3.0 or 2.0, Bluetooth version to name a few.
 What goes inside the SoC varies between different manufacturers, but all of them contain at least the following components-

 The Central Processing Unit, the ‘brain’ behind it all.
 Most of the modern processors have multiple cores, the beefiest ones having up to 10 cores in total.